 Dutchman's Pipe Cactus, Jungle Cactus, Lady of the Night, Night-blooming Cactus, Night-blooming Cereus, Orchid Cactus, Queen of the Night

-Cereus latifrons, Cereus oxypetalus (basionym), Epiphyllum acuminatum, Epiphyllum grande, Epiphyllum latifrons, Epiphyllum purpusii, Phyllocactus acuminatus, Phyllocactus grandis, Phyllocactus latifrons, Phyllocactus latifrons, Phyllocactus oxypetalus, Phyllocactus purpusii
+Cereus latifrons, Cereus oxypetalus, Epiphyllum acuminatum, Epiphyllum grande, Epiphyllum latifrons, Epiphyllum purpusii, Phyllocactus acuminatus, Phyllocactus grandis, Phyllocactus latifrons, Phyllocactus latifrons, Phyllocactus oxypetalus, Phyllocactus purpusii

 Epiphyllum oxypetalum is an epiphytic cactus with a cylindrical, woody at the base, erect or semi-erect, profusely branched, cylindrical, up to 20 feet (6 m) long primary stems.
 It is one of the most cultivated species in the genus.
-The primary stem is woody at the base and bears elliptic, leaf-like, scalloped, dark green branches that are up to 16 inches (40 cm) long and up to 2.4 inches (6 cm) wide.
-The large white flowers are funnel-shaped, up to 12 inches (30 cm) long and up to 5 inches (20 cm) in diameter.
-This very fragrant, nocturnal blooms appear in late spring or early summer.
-They open in the late evening and close again at sunrise.
-The fruits are purplish-red, oblong, angled, up to 6.4 inches (16 cm) long, up to 3.2 inches (8 cm) wide.
+The primary stem is woody at the base and bears elliptic, leaf-like, scalloped, dark green branches that grow up to 16 inches (40 cm) long and up to 2.4 inches (6 cm) wide.
+The large white flowers are funnel-shaped, up to 12 inches (30 cm) long, and up to 5 inches (20 cm) in diameter.
+They are nocturnal, very fragrant, appear in late spring or early summer, open in the late evening and close again at sunrise.
+Fruits are purplish-red, oblong, angled, up to 6.4 inches (16 cm) long, up to 3.2 inches (8 cm) wide.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).